kontena/kontena/docs/using-kontena/image-registry.md

 ### Accessing Image Registry

-Before you can push images to registry, you should setup Kontena VPN service.
-In addition to VPN, you must set `--insecure-registry=registry.<grid_name>.kontena.local` to your local docker daemon opts.
+Before you can push images to the registry, you should set up the Kontena VPN service.
+In addition, you must set `--insecure-registry=registry.<grid_name>.kontena.local` in your local Docker daemon configuration.

-Building and pushing image to registry:
+Building and pushing an image to the registry:

 ```
 $ docker build -t registry.<grid_name>.kontena.local/myimage:mytag .
 $ docker push registry.<grid_name>.kontena.local/myimage:mytag
 ```

-Deploying image from registry:
+Deploying an image from the registry:

 ```
 $ kontena service create myservice registry.<grid_name>.kontena.local/myimage:mytag